apache/doris/docs/en/docs/get-starting/get-starting.md

 4.`mysql --ssl-mode=VERIFY_CA --ssl-ca=ca.pem -uroot -P9030 -h127.0.0.1`, force the use of SSL encrypted connection and verify the validity of the server's identity by specifying the CA certificate。

-5.`mysql --ssl-mode=VERIFY_CA --ssl-ca=ca.pem --ssl-cert client-cert.pem --ssl-key client-key.pem -uroot -P9030 -h127.0.0.1`, force the use of SSL encrypted connection, two-way ssl。
+5.`mysql --ssl-mode=VERIFY_CA --ssl-ca=ca.pem --ssl-cert=client-cert.pem --ssl-key=client-key.pem -uroot -P9030 -h127.0.0.1`, force the use of SSL encrypted connection, two-way ssl。

 >Note:
 >`--ssl-mode` parameter is introduced by mysql5.7.11 version, please refer to [here](https://dev.mysql.com/doc/connector-j/8.0/en/connector-j-connp-props-security.html) for mysql client version lower than this version。